Taro: Taiwan

-In Taiwan, taro— yùtóu (芋頭) in Mandarin, and ō͘-á (芋仔) in Taiwanese—is well-adapted to Taiwanese climate and can grow almost anywhere in the country with minimal maintenance.
+In Taiwan, taro—yùtóu (芋頭) in Mandarin, and ō͘-á (芋仔) in Taiwanese—is well-adapted to Taiwanese climate and can grow almost anywhere in the country with minimal maintenance.
 Before the Taiwan Miracle made rice affordable to everyone, taro was one of the main staples in Taiwan.
 Nowadays taro is used more often in desserts.
 Supermarket varieties range from about the size and shape of a brussels sprout to longer, larger varieties the size of a football.
 Taro chips are often used as a potato-chip-like snack.
 Compared to potato chips, taro chips are harder and have a nuttier flavor.
 Another popular traditional Taiwanese snack is taro ball, served on ice or deep-fried.
 It is common to see taro as a flavor in desserts and drinks, such as bubble tea.
+The Taiwan Technical Mission launched a Taro ice cream making workshop for Micronesians in Nekken, Aimeliik.

 Southeast Asia

 Indonesia

 In Indonesia, taro is widely used for snacks, cakes, crackers, and even macarons, thus it can be easily found everywhere.
 Some varieties are specially cultivated in accordance with social or geographical traditions.
 Taro is usually known as "keladi", although other varieties are also known as "talas", among others.
+The vegetable soup, sayur asem and sayur lodeh may use taro and its leaves also lompong (taro stem) in Java.
 Chinese descendants in Indonesia often eat taro with stewed rice and dried shrimp.
 The taro is diced and cooked along with the rice, the shrimp, and sesame oil.
+In New Guinea, there are some traditional dishes made of taro as well its leaves such as keripik keladi (sweet spicy taro chips), keladi tumbuk, pounded taro with vegetables, and aunu senebre, anchovies mixed with slices of taro leaf.
+Mentawai people has a traditional food called lotlot, taro leaves cooked with tinimbok (smoked fish).